ndd21/PHYS281/docs/demo-anaconda.md

 Python version and packages installed within it.

 === "Anaconda Navigator"
-    Within the _Anaconda Navigator_ ":fontawesome-solid-home: Home" tab you can switch between environments using the dropdown menu next to "Applications on":
+    Within the _Anaconda Navigator_ ":fontawesome-solid-house: Home" tab you can switch between environments using the dropdown menu next to "Applications on":

     ![Anaconda Navigator use environment](img/anaconda-navigator-use.png)